New life for the forgotten home of US tennis?

 "What made Forest Hills appealing to spectators of all economic brackets was that you could take the subway from New York and be there in no time flat," recalls Steven Flink, a journalist, commentator and lifelong tennis fanatic.

-"You could drive from Connecticut, or West Chester, or Rhode Island," he tells CNN's Open Court show.
+"You could drive from Connecticut, or Westchester, or Rhode Island," he tells CNN's Open Court show.

 "I used to see players on that No. 7 train, heading out there as a young fan.
 There was something very special about that, kids about to go back to school but being able to end their summers with what was the great American championships.
 It had a great atmosphere in that way, of families and business people coming together."